patlewis-MSFT/RemoveIntuneDevice/README.md

 1. Browse to the directory where you copied RemoveIntuneDevice.ps1
    * Type: **.\RemoveIntuneDevice.ps1**
 1. Follow the prompts for authentication and for the UPN of the owner or previous owner's device

+## Support
+Report any issues or problems using the "Issues" tab.
+Support for this product is not offered by Microsoft Support.